NyanumbaCodes/two-factor-authentication-laravel-12/readme.md

 # Laravel 12 Two-Factor Authentication (2FA)

 ## 📌 Introduction
-This repository demonstrates how to implement **Two-Factor Authentication (2FA) in Laravel 12** using **Laravel Fortify**.
+This repository demonstrates how to implement **Two-Factor Authentication (2FA) in Laravel 12** using **pragmarx/google2fa-laravel**.
 Two-Factor Authentication adds an extra layer of security to your application, requiring users to verify their identity with an authentication code.

 ## 🎯 Features
-- **User Authentication with Fortify**
+- **User Authentication**
-- **Enabling & Verifying 2FA**
+- **Enabling & Verifying 2FA using Google2FA**
 - **Generating and Using Recovery Codes**
 - **Integration with TOTP Apps (Google Authenticator, Authy, etc.)**